Garden of Eden: Sumeria and ancient Greece; Renaissance

 A number of parallel concepts to the biblical Garden of Eden exist in various other religions and mythologies.
 Dilmun in the Sumerian story of Enki and Ninhursag is a paradisaical abode of the immortals, where sickness and death were unknown.
 The garden of the Hesperides in Greek mythology was also somewhat similar to the Jewish concept of the Garden of Eden, and by the 16th century a larger intellectual association was made in the Cranach painting.

+Henrik Pfeiffer believed that in Genesis 2, the tree in the middle of the garden was a form of the concept of a universal world tree, and the serpent's inclusion could be traced to a Sumerian tradition of the Inanna and the Huluppu Tree.
+Tablet XI in the Epic of Gilgamesh has also been compared; where the gods take Utnapishtim and settle him at the mouths of the two great rivers Tigris and Euphrates, with Yahweh settling a man in the garden located near the same area.

 Canaanite origin theory

 By studying late-13th-century BCE clay tablets from Ugarit, Hebrew Bible scholars M.J.A.
 Korpel and J.C. de Moor reconstructed close Canaanite parallels, which they posit as being the origin of the biblical creation myth from the first chapters of Genesis including the Garden of Eden and Adam narrative.
 Their reconstructed texts talk about the creator deity El, who lived in a vineyard or garden together with his wife Asherah on Mount Ararat.

 Another god, Horon, tries to depose El and when thrown down from the mountain, he transforms the Tree of Life from the garden into a Tree of Death.
 Horon also spreads around a poisonous fog, Adam is sent from the mountain to restore life on earth, Horon takes the shape of a large serpent and bites him, which leads to Adam and his wife losing their immortality.
 However, John Day argues that these stories are not explicitly attested in the Ugaritic texts but are reconstructed on the basis of speculative and dubious suppositions.

+In the original fragmented text, the "tree of death" grows near the Tigris River and is used by Horanu to cure a snakebite and restore El's Garden.
+It may have functioned similarly to the tree of life, but it was not a final solution and would not grant immortality.